gvwilson/sensibleadventures/nardica/nardica.md

 shed with reinforced walls, half a dozen cranes of various ages and descriptions, and a single heated room lined with shelves as crowded as those in Mr. Mishra's shop.
-Gunsights and surveying lasers, a pair of lemon-yellow boots big enough that Iffy could have stood comfortably inside either of them, foamed glass boxes full of gears and screws and wire, all carefully labelled---she suddenly felt homesick, and wondered if Mr. Mishra and Jeep and the Sandhus had heard about the attack on the *Guinevere* and what they would think when they found out that she and Aunt Naggie had finally left Uncle Jack.
+Gunsights and surveying lasers, a pair of lemon-yellow boots that reached to Iffy's armpits, foamed glass boxes full of gears and screws and wire, all carefully labelled---she suddenly felt homesick, and wondered if Mr. Mishra and the Sandhus had heard about the attack on the *Guinevere* and what they would think when they found out that she and Aunt Naggie had finally left Uncle Jack.

 "Where's e'ryone else?" she asked.